q2ebanking/pytest-factory/README.md

 ### caveats
 testing a test framework is fundamentally challenging. please beware of the following limitations in the current code:
-- test function names must be unique across the project
-    - otherwise you get fixture collision
+- test function names must be unique across the project or you get fixture collision
-    - TODO find way to make test names include module at least?
 - the following are functionally tested and may require more work than is worthwhile to unit test:
     - framework/helpers.py